Phala-Network/phala-wiki-next/content/en-us/docs/khala-mining/1-2-confidential-level-evaluation.md

 ---
-title: "1.2 Checking Intel® SGX Capability and Confidence Level"
+title: "Miner Confidence Level"
 weight: 6013
 menu:
   docs:
     parent: "khala-mining"
 ---

-## Double Check your Intel® SGX Capability
+## Test your Intel® SGX Capability

-After the installation of your driver, please use the following utility to double check if everything goes well.

-- You can run the Intel® SGX test by the Phala scripts
+The confidence level impacts your miner's score.
+Before configuring your miner, the necessary drivers are required, and the `sgx-test` option determines your Intel® SGX Capability alongside the confidence level.

   ```bash
   sudo phala sgx-test
   ```

-> This script will install :whale: Docker, the required Intel® SGX drivers, and pull all the necessary Docker images for your Phala miner :rock::pick:.
+> This command will install :whale: Docker, the required Intel® SGX drivers, and pull all the necessary Docker images for your Phala miner :rock::pick:.
 > - Please follow the instruction during installation.

-Please pay attention to the following checks:
+Information about the checks conducted during execution of the command:

 1. SGX system software → Able to launch enclaves → `Production Mode`
 2. Flexible launch control → `Able to launch production mode enclave`